The Secret of Association: Track listing

 Note: some cassette releases feature "Man In The Iron Mask" as track 6 and replace tracks 2, 3, 6, 9 and 11 with extended remix versions.

-The Secret Of Association was re-released as a 2 x CD album in 2007 under licence on Edsel (EDSD2006) and contained a second CD containing 12" remixes and live tracks.
+The Secret Of Association was re-released as a 2 x CD album in 2007 under license on Edsel (EDSD2006) and contained a second CD containing 12" remixes and live tracks.
 "The Man In The Iron Mask" was excluded from the first CD but was instead featured on the second CD.